Dark Spots In The Groin Area- Causes And Treatment | Clear Skin Guide

 • Aggressive Scrubbing: Harsh physical exfoliation increases irritation leading to more pigmentation.

-• Poor Shaving Practices: Dull blades or improper techniques cause micro-injuries fueling PIH development.
+• Poor Shaving Practices: Dull blades or improper techniques cause micro-injuries, razor bumps, folliculitis, and PIH development.

 • Ineffective Treatment Choices: Applying random bleaching creams without guidance may trigger contact dermatitis worsening discoloration.